 - Venous blood samples will be collected for measurement of total serum IgE.
-Total IgE will be measured using validated quantitative methods. - Optional samples for biomarker research that should be collected from participants in the study with their consent include: - Serum and plasma: samples will be collected and stored for possible future analysis of potential biomarkers of drug response, disease activity, safety, and Type 2 inflammation.
+Total IgE will be measured using validated quantitative methods. - Optional samples for biomarker research that should be collected from participants in the study with their consent are the following: - Serum and plasma: samples will be collected and stored for possible future analysis of potential biomarkers of drug response, disease activity, safety, and type 2 inflammation, - Skin biopsy (sub-study): samples will be taken from lesion and non-lesion skin using punch biopsy; gene expression and immunohistological analyses may be used to investigate drug response, disease activity, and type 2 inflammation.

-Plasma and serum samples may be stored for a maximum of 5 years, and DNA or RNA samples for 15 years (or according to local regulations) following the last participant's last visit for the study at a facility selected by the Sponsor.
+Plasma, serum and skin biopsy samples may be stored for a maximum of 5 years, and DNA or RNA samples for 15 years (or according to local regulations) following the last participant's last visit for the study at a facility selected by the Sponsor.